A Guide to Modernizing Your Cloud Infrastructure

 We’ve updated our popular ebook, Understanding Kubernetes: A Guide to Modernizing Your Cloud Infrastructure.
 This comprehensive resource covers everything from the fundamental concepts of Kubernetes to the components of a Kubernetes cluster and network model implementation.
-New in the 2022 edition are sections on understanding the Standard Kubernetes Dashboard, the high-availability control plane, and autoscaling.
+New sections include understanding the Standard Kubernetes Dashboard, the high-availability control plane, and autoscaling.

 Kubernetes can manage the lifecycle of containers, creating and destroying them depending on the needs of the application, as well as providing a host of other features.
 It has become one of the most discussed concepts in cloud-based application development, and the rise of Kubernetes signals a shift in the way that applications are developed and deployed.